 You know exactly what each of your local staff are paid, so you should absolutely know the same about your offshore staff.

-You can check out my article How Much Does it Cost to Hire a Real Estate Virtual Assistant to find out all the different ways that service providers structure their contracts.
-You want to work with a company that makes it super clear where your money is going.
+You can refer to our page on Virtual Real Estate Assistant pricing to understand all the different ways that service providers structure their contracts.
+It’s crucial to collaborate with a company that provides full transparency about where your funds are allocated.

 What are the terms of the contract?